MilenTecle/znapped-drf-api/README.md

   - Click on view or open app to view the deployed site.

 ### Fork
-- Navigate to the repository [Znapped](https://github.com/MilenTecle/Inventory-Manager/tree/main).
+- Navigate to the repository [Znapped API](https://github.com/MilenTecle/znapped-drf-api).
 - On the right side of the page, at the top of the repository, select "Fork".
 - A copy of the repository is now created.

 ### Clone
-1. Navigate to the repository [Znapped](https://github.com/MilenTecle/Inventory-Manager/tree/main).
+1. Navigate to the repository [Znapped API](https://github.com/MilenTecle/znapped-drf-api).
 2. Click on the **'Code'** dropdown menu above the list of files and choose a method to copy the URL, via HTTPS, SSH or GitHub CLI.
 3. Open **Terminal**, change the current working directory to the desired location of the cloned directory.
 4. Type **'git clone'** and paste the URL copied form GitHub.